 Back on Track

-Back on Track is an 8-week support program offered in the winter term for first-year students, who earned a fall term GPA of 2.0 or less in the Faculties of FASS, Science, Agriculture, Engineering and Management.
+Back on Track is an 8-week support program offered in the winter term for first-year students, who earned a fall term GPA of 2.0 or less in the Faculties of Arts & Social Sciences (FASS), Computer Science, Science, Agriculture, Engineering and Management.

 Through the Back on Track program, students will: